MacLemon/mlbackup/README.txt

-MacLemon Backup - README
+mlbackup - README

-Do you like MacLemon Backup?
+Do you like mlbackup?
 Tell us why, we love to be praised and worshipped!
-Don't like MacLemon Backup?
+Don't like mlbackup?
 Tell us how we can improve it!
 Send an email to mlbackup@maclemon.at (english or german language please)